Circasia, Quindío

 Circasia ([siɾˈkasja]) is a municipality in the northern part of the department of Quindío, Colombia.
 It is located 7 km north of the department's capital Armenia.
-Located wthin the Colombian coffee growing axis, the historic center of Circasia was made part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.
+Located within the Colombian coffee growing axis, the historic center of Circasia was made part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.

+History

 Circasia was founded in 1884 by Javier Arias.
-It became a separate municipality in 1906 when it was separated from Filandia.
-In 2005 it had an estimated population of 28,800, of which 20,100 live in the main urban zone.
+It became a separate municipality in 1906 when was separated from Filandia.
+In 2023 the town had an estimated population of 29,500.